What is the gallbladder?

 - Excess amounts of cholesterol in the bile resulting in stone formation

-- Poor dietary choices with excess consumption of gluten, other grains, sugar, dairy products and fried foods.
+- Poor dietary choices with excess consumption of gluten, other grains, sugar, dairy products, fried foods and processed foods.

 - The hormonal changes of pregnancy